 Caveats: The "dated" Mele Kalikimaka Limited Issue shirts are a cotton-poly blend, called Spooner Kloth.
 However, Reyn Spooner also produces various other Christmas shirts made of rayon or cotton, often labelled Mele Kalikimaka Limited Issue.
 These shirts are usually not dated, and should not be confused with the annually-issued and dated shirts.

 So, if you're looking for the original "dated" Mele Kalikimaka Limited Issue shirts, see the fabric swatches below.
 The very first issue (some say there was an '82) was the '83 shirt, which is undated.
-However, each of the following years' shirts are been dated.
+However, each of the following years' shirts are dated.
 A special thanks to Bob Jarrard for photos of the '84 version, one of the more difficult shirts to locate.
 (As an addendum, I was fortunate to find both the '84 and '85 shirts on eBay during 2012.
 So, if you're filling in a collection, there's always hope.)

 Reyn also issues Fall/Thanksgiving shirts and Summer/4th of July shirts.
 These are usually not dated, although there have been some exceptions.